aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

 # Implement Your Own Authentication

 The authentication in [ChatRoom sample](../ChatRoom) is actually very simple, you claim who you are and authentication API will give you a token with that name.
-This is not really useful in real applications, in this tutorial you'll learn how to implement your own authentication and integrate with SignalR service.
+This is not really useful in real-life applications, so in this tutorial you'll learn how to implement your own authentication and integrate with SignalR service.

 GitHub provides OAuth APIs for third-party applications to authenticate with GitHub accounts.
 Let's use these APIs to allow users to login to our chat room with GitHub ID.